Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 WooCommerce stores generally sell their products internationally, and you can receive an order any time of the day or night.
 And busy WooCommerce stores receive orders in bulk numbers every day.

-Even though the default WooCommerce system doesn’t offer invoice creation, a number of plugins are available for you to do the work.
+Even though the default WooCommerce system doesn’t offer invoice and packing slip creation, a number of plugins are available for you to do the work.

-One such plugin is the Challan.
-It is available for free in the WordPress repository, and the great news is that it can create both packing slips and invoices for your orders.
+One such automated solution for managing delivery slips and invoices is the Woocommerce invoice & packing slip generator-Challan.
+It is available for free in the WordPress repository, and the great news is that it can create both packing slips and invoices and even delivery notes for your orders.

-In addition to that, you can download invoices, packing slips, credit notes, and shipping labels from individual order pages.
+In addition to that, you can download invoices, packing slips, and shipping labels from individual order pages.

-Challan also has a paid version with added features.
+Challan also has a paid version called Challan pro with added features.

-Challan pro lets you customize your packing slip and invoice extensively.
-You can create custom billing templates adding custom meta fields and additional elements such as a paid stamp, thank you notes, custom footer, term pages, authorized signature, etc.
+You can also create custom billing templates by adding custom meta fields such as a paid stamp, thank you emails, a custom footer, an authorized sign, etc.

-Challan pro also offers an array of custom templates for you to personalize the appearance of your invoices.
-You can also add a custom background image for your packing slip and invoice template.
+Again, Challan Pro offers an array of custom templates for you to personalize the appearance of your invoices.
+You can also add a background image for your packing slip and invoice template.

-Overall, if you are running a WooCommerce store, then Challan is the best solution to create and send packing slip and invoice.
+Overall, if you are running a WooCommerce store, then Challan is the best solution to create and send packing slips and invoices.

 • Easy-to-use user interface.

-• Enables you to create invoices, packing slips, shipping labels, and credit notes.
+• It enables you to create invoices, packing slips, shipping labels, and credit notes.

-• Automatically attaches invoices and even packing slips to the order confirmation emails or to your chosen emails.
+• It automatically attaches invoices and even packing slips to the order confirmation emails or to your chosen emails.

-• You can customize WooCommerce email templates to automatically forward the packing slip to your shipping department.
+• You can customize WooCommerce email templates to directly forward the packing slip to your shipping department.

-• Allows you to extensively customize packing slip and invoice with CSS and background images.
+• Allows you to extensively customize packing slips and invoices with CSS and background images.

 • Supports adding custom fields such as product and order meta data.